 - The citrus squeezer works by the mechanism of a lever and fulcrum.

-- The upper part serves as the lever while the lemon serves as the fulcrum.
+- The upper part serves as the lever, while the lemon acts as the fulcrum.

-- The hinge that puts the upper and the lower part together works to press the lemon or lime placed between these two parts.
+- The hinge that puts the upper and lower part works to press the lemon or lime between these two parts.

 - The lower part may have slits or holes that also act as a strainer.

-When squeezing a lemon using a squeezer, it may be easier to put it cut side up.
-But the correct way of putting it in is cut side down.
-This way, the juice moves directly into the glass through the holes on the lower part, which also serves as the strainer.
+When squeezing a lemon or lime using a squeezer, it may be easier to put it cut side up.
+But the correct way of putting it in is to cut side down.
+This way, the juice moves directly into the glass through the lower part’s holes, which also serves as the strainer.

-- To juice a lemon quickly, roll it for a few times until it is a bit soft.
-The rind has softened a bit and the pulp is broken, making it quicker and easier.
+- To juice a lemon quickly, roll it a few times until it is a bit soft.
+This way, the rind has softened a bit, and the pulp is broken, making it quicker and easier to extract the juice.

 - Cut the lemon lengthwise and into quarters or sixths.
 This longer cut and the smaller sections make squeezing quick.
-This way more juice is also expressed.
+This way, more juice is also pressed.

 - Pop it into the microwave for a minute.
 Put it into a microwavable dish to collect any juice that may ooze out.
 Be sure to poke a small hole so the lemon won’t explode.

-Limes can be a bit hard to juice because it is a bit hard.
+Lemons and limes can be quite a challenge to juice because their texture is stiffer compared to other fruits.
 But you can do it even without a juicer by following these simple steps.
-This method gives more juice than trying to juice half a lime.
+This method will result in more extracted juice rather than just merely juicing them in halves.

-2. Squeeze each section individually into the glass or any vessel you have.
-This requires less strength than if you cut the lime in half or even if you use a squeezer.
+- Squeeze each section individually into the glass or any vessel you have.
+This requires less strength than cutting the lime in half or even if you use a squeezer.

-3. For the last piece which also happens to be the center of the lime, take it into both hands and give it a good twist.
+- Take the last piece into both hands, which also happens to be the lime center, and give it a good twist.

-Without a good citrus juicer, the work of the bartender may be doubled which is not at all very pleasing to the patrons.
-Nobody wants to wait for hours for their cocktails when they go to the bar to relax.
+Without a good citrus juicer, the bartender’s work may be doubled, which is not at all very pleasing to the patrons.
+Nobody wants to wait for hours for their cocktails when their purpose of having drinks is to relax.

-Bartenders differ from their ways.
-While others choose to juice their lemons and limes beforehand, others prefer to squeeze the lime just before adding it to the cocktail.
+Bartenders differ in their ways.
+While others choose to juice their lemons and limes beforehand, others prefer to squeeze the lime before adding it to the cocktail.
 If the latter is the bartender’s choice, he should have a reliable juicer to aid him.